gill-gemini/DNS-Proxy-Server/README.md

 For starting server without daemon for debugging purposes.
 * `./server 2400 2 /Desktop/Dns 8.8.8.8 4`

+For Directoy use "pwd" command , use that directory while starting the server.

 The server will send the query for the name server to the address mentioned in the terminal.In this case it will send it to 8.8.8.8.If there is no response from the name server , it will wait for 4 seconds and then respond to the client with no answer.